oroinc/documentation/admin_guide/app_look_feel/menus_config.rst

   |

 - **calendar_menu**—This is a specialized menu that you can find on the **My Calendar** page.
 Via it you can change the displayed calendar color, hide or remove a calendar from view.
-For more information, see :ref:`Calendar List <doc-my-oro-calendar-list>`.
+For more information, see :ref:`Calendar List <user-guide-calendars>`.

   |